emu-iasa/how-to-yolocon/README.md

 	- The security world is a lot smaller than we give it credit for.
 Meeting people and getting the chance to talk to industry professionals is extremely valuable, especially for entry level students

 4. JOBS!
 	 - Before Yolocon - the IASA collects resumes of **ALL** interested students and puts them in a **resume database**, given to all organizations who decide to help sponsor the club!
-(Food is a sponsorship :))
+(Helping get food into the conference IS also sponsoring 😄)

 **Vendors and sponsors - Please no sales pitches.
 Your audience is students and individuals trying to learn about concepts, not products.
 Talking about the concepts, technology, theories, and issues behind a product you/your org sells is totally fine, but this isn't the place to try and get customers 😄 Thank you!!*